wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 == Frequently Asked Questions ==

+= What is the difference between Order Bump and Upsell in eCommerce? = In eCommerce, both [**Order Bumps and Upsells**](https://wpswings.com/blog/order-bump-vs-upsell/?utm_source=order-bump-org&utm_medium=referral&utm_campaign=blog) are clever ways to increase your sales, but they go about it in different ways:

+- Order Bump: Think of an order bump as a quick and easy offer that pops up during checkout.
+It’s something small and complementary to what the customer has already added to their cart, like an extra accessory or a simple upgrade.
+It’s usually presented as a checkbox that customers can tick without much thought, making it a seamless add-on.

+- Upsell: An upsell is a little more intentional.
+It's about offering your customer a higher-priced version of the product they've already chosen, or perhaps a completely different product that adds more value.
+This is usually presented after they've made their initial purchase decision, either in a follow-up pop-up or on a new page after checkout.

 = What is frequently bought together? =
 Frequently Bought Together typically refers to a carefully selected group of products aimed at increasing revenue for a woocommerce store.
 This feature is commonly used for upselling or cross-selling items, rather than simply showcasing products that are frequently purchased together.